the-technat/dotfiles/README.md

 If you want to use git commit signing, symlink the pubkey you want to use to `~/.ssh/ssh_signing.pub` so that git can find it.
 No other manual actions are needed.

-For linux: the ssh-agent is started by oh-my-zsh but otherwise nothing has been generated/configured.
+For linux: the ssh-agent is started by oh-my-zsh and a default ssh-key has been generated.
+Add this key to services you like.

 ### Containers